Top team building exercises for employees!

-Most people think that once they're out of school and working for ACH vendors, they no longer have to deal with the intrigue, bullying, and discrimination that was present in school.
+Most people think that once they're out of school and working they will no longer have to deal with the intrigue, bullying, and discrimination that was present in school.
 But in any situation where humans are forced to interact with each other, there can be bullying, which can create a hostile work environment.
 It might include malicious gossip, shunning, intimidation, stealing credit, making hurtful comments, or even threats.
 If you find yourself in a hostile work environment, here's how to deal with it.

 As a Bully

 Are you a workplace bully?
-This is a question you should ask yourself if you find that productivity and morale in your printing company in Toronto is declining.
+This is a question you should ask yourself if you find that productivity and morale in your company is declining.
 Examine the interactions you have with others.
 Are people afraid to meet your eye?
 Do they try to avoid you?
 Does their mood change for the worse when you are near?
 Do you use insulting or demeaning language?
 If so, it's time to shape up.
 This might mean simply being more considerate of others or getting help for anger issues.

 As a Victim